Program Requirements

 JIMES 4023Jewish Christian Relations: A Multimedia History3

-• 3 credits of JIMES courses at any level (which does not include language courses), including those courses listed above.
+• 3 credits of JIMES courses at any level (not including language courses), including those courses listed above.

 Additional Information